Why O'Keeffe Never Left New Mexico — And the Morning Santa Fe Makes You Understand

 The Last Night

-My final evening in Santa Fe, I climbed the Cross of the Martyrs trail behind Fort Marcy Park.
-It's a short paved path to a hilltop with 360-degree views.
-The Sangre de Cristo Mountains were going pink.
-Downtown's adobe was going amber.
-The sky was doing the thing it does in New Mexico where it cycles through twelve shades of orange in fifteen minutes.
+For a final evening, climb the Cross of the Martyrs trail behind Fort Marcy Park — a short paved path to a hilltop with 360-degree views.
+The Sangre de Cristo Mountains go pink.
+Downtown's adobe goes amber.
+The sky does the thing it does in New Mexico, cycling through twelve shades of orange in fifteen minutes.

-A couple sat on the bench next to me, not talking.
-An old man stood at the railing, hands in his jacket pockets.
-None of us were taking photos.
-We were just watching.
+A couple sits on the bench, not talking.
+An old man stands at the railing, hands in his jacket pockets.
+Nobody's taking photos.
+Everyone's just watching.

 O'Keeffe moved to New Mexico permanently in 1949 and lived there until she was 97.
-Sitting on that hilltop, watching the light do impossible things to the mountains, I understood.
-Some places don't want to be visited.
+Sit on that hilltop, watch the light do impossible things to the mountains, and it lands: some places don't want to be visited.
 They want to be inhabited.

 The desert Southwest has this effect on people — Sedona and Denver draw similar creative pilgrims to their landscapes.

-For more art-meets-desert energy, consider pairing Santa Fe with a trip to Austin, another city where creative culture defines the identity.
+For more art-meets-desert energy, pair Santa Fe with a trip to Austin, another city where creative culture defines the identity.

 Practical Details